nbroeking/bits/README.md

 Support
 ===
-To make changes to BITS please submit merge requests via gitlab.
-For feature requests/bug reporting send an email to artisanalBITS@gmail.com
+To make changes to BITS please submit pull requests via github.
+For feature requests/bug reporting send an email to artisanalbits@gmail.com

 ---

 Tutorials
 ===
-Example modules have been provided to allow developers a starting place.
-These can be found in the BITS repos in the Gitlab group, and should be worked in the order below.
+Example modules have been provided as a starting place.
+These can be found in the BITS repos on the github page, and should be worked in the order below.

 1. tutorials-bits-technologies
 2. tutorials-helloworld